howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 *Verilog has tristate [buffer primitives](http://verilog.renerta.com/mobile/source/vrg00003.htm)  named bufif0 and bufif1.
 These names don't appear in the Vivado 7 series libraries.
 Why?
 What are the risks of using the buffers Xilinx has named in this document?* **The names dont appear  because the gate has the delay.
 The risk of using the buffers Xilinx is wasting time for the delay and not identical **

 *Look up LUT6 in the Vivado 7 series library document.
 We instantiated it in this project.
-Is Instantiation possible according to the document?*
+Is Instantiation possible according to the document?*  **Yes, according to document, it can be any hex value but usually in lab used within the range of the given 16 digits.**

 *What is the preferred design entry method?* **using the logic table**